Back to overview

 The Bar courses can be studied in one or two parts.
 This flexibility means that there are now multiple pathways to becoming a barrister, rather than just one, as was previously the case:

 • Three-step pathway: similar to the old route.
-The academic stage (a law degree on its own or a non-law degree plus law conversion) is followed by the vocational stage (a postgraduate Bar course).
-The Bar course is followed by the third and final step – pupillage or work-based component.
+The academic stage (a law degree on its own or a non-law degree plus law conversion) is followed by the vocational stage (a Bar course).
+The Bar course is followed by the third and final step – the work-based learning component (ie, pupillage).

-• Four-step pathway: the academic stage, followed by the Bar course divided into two parts, followed by pupillage.
+• Four-step pathway: the academic stage, followed by the vocational stage (ie, a Bar course) divided into two parts, followed by the work-based learning component (ie, pupillage).
 One part of the Bar course may be delivered through self-study (ie, no tutor contact).
 In this route, students don’t pay fees for part two of the course until they’ve successfully completed part one.
-With part two the much more expensive part of the course, this means that students who fail part one aren’t locked into paying the full fees (as they were on the BPTC).
-Students can also take a break after completing part one and return to part two at a later date.
-However, according to the Process evaluation – interim report, two of the five Authorised Education and Training Organisations that had previously offered the two-part course withdrew this offering by autumn 2022, leaving just three providers with this option for the 2023/24 academic year.
+With part two being the much more expensive part of the course, this means that students who fail part one aren’t locked into paying the full fees (as they were on the BPTC).

-• Integrated pathway: combined academic and vocational stages (where the Bar course is integrated into an undergraduate law degree) followed by pupillage.
+• Integrated academic and vocational pathway: combined academic and vocational stages (where the Bar course is integrated into an undergraduate law degree) followed by the work-based learning component (ie, pupillage).

 Whichever Bar course you choose, you’ll learn both the legal knowledge required to be a barrister (eg, criminal litigation, civil litigation, evidence and sentencing) and practical skills (eg, advocacy, opinion writing and drafting, and conference skills).